pegasystems/pega-launchpad-functions/README.md

 ## CSV To List: Parses a CSV file content into a List of cases

-This method takes the content of a CSV file (headers required), and returns a list of LinkedTreeMap objects, where each object has member fields where the field name is the column name from your CSV header, and the value is the value for that column for that record.
+This method takes the content of a CSV file (headers required), and returns a list of Map<?,?> objects, where each object has member fields where the field name is the column name from your CSV header, and the value is the value for that column for that record.
 You must use a JSON Transform to map this list of objects back into your application object structure.

 ### Java code info:
 - **Class**: [com.pega.lpst.Parser](https://github.com/miratim/PegaLPSTTools/blob/master/src/main/java/com/pega/lpst/Parser.java)